xAKHILx/visual-gallery-portfolio/public/images/add-images.md

-# Add Your Images Here 🖼️
+# Add Your Images Here

-This folder is for storing images used in the **Visual Gallery Portfolio**.
+These images are **dummy placeholders** sourced from **Pexels**.
+They are used to showcase the gallery layout and should be replaced with original content.

 ### 📌 How to Add Images: